 Hey, I’m Jess!

-I’m a licensed mental health counselor working with adults in Massachusetts and New Hampshire — and I’m really glad you’re here.
+I’m a licensed mental health counselor working with adult women in Massachusetts and New Hampshire, and I’m happy you’re here.

 My approach to therapy is relational, down-to-earth, and rooted in compassion.
 I believe healing happens in safe, supportive relationships — where you feel seen, heard, and never judged for being human.
 I bring warmth, curiosity, and a good sense of humor into the space, because sometimes we need to laugh, even when we’re doing deep work.

 Therapy with me is collaborative, flexible, and always centered around you.
-My hope is that our work together helps you feel more connected — to yourself, to others, and to the life you actually want to be living.
+I hope that our work together helps you feel more connected — to yourself, to others, and to the life you actually want to be living.

 If this resonates with you, I’d love to connect.